Varying gambling laws, language, currencies, and culture greatly impact which betting sites are the best for gamblers in any particular country.

 Legality of Online Gambling in Europe

-In this environment, there have been more than a few clashes between EU member states and the EU itself due to protectionary measures enacted by various governments.
+In this environment, there have been some clashes between EU member states and the EU itself due to protectionary measures enacted by various governments.

 OnlineBettingSites.com has put together many country-specific pages that go into much greater detail for each country in the European region.
-Find your country below and expand the section to read more about online betting in your country.
+Find your country below:

 United Kingdom